British and French forces in Italy during World War I

 Gunners of the Royal Artillery laying and loading a 13-pounder (9 cwt) anti-aircraft gun in Italy, 1918.

 During World War I, both Britain and France sent military forces to Italy in October 1917.

 Following the Battle of Caporetto (24 October to 19 November 1917), the Italian Front collapsed.
-In order to ensure this did not lead to Italy withdrawing from the war the allies organised forces to reinforce the Italians.
+In order to ensure this did not lead to Italy withdrawing from the war the Allies organised forces to reinforce the Italians.
 As the battle unfolded, General Luigi Cadorna invoked the agreement reached at the Chantilly Conference of December 1915.
-There the allies had agreed that should any of the allies come under threat, the other allies would support them.
+There the Allies had agreed that should any of the allies come under threat, the other allies would support them.

 The first French troops arrived on 27 October 1917.
 The first British troops followed them after a few days.
-Fearing that his troops would be overrun and lost in case the Italian lines on the Piave river would be broken by the Austro-Hungarian and German forces, however, General Foch refused to commit them to the frontline until the Italian troops had halted the Central Powers' troops by themselves and firmly established a defensive line on the Piave river.
+Fearing that his troops would be overrun and lost in case the Italian lines on the Piave river would be broken by the Austro-Hungarian and German forces, however, General Ferdinand Foch refused to commit them to the frontline until the Italian troops had halted the Central Powers' troops by themselves and firmly established a defensive line on the Piave river.
 The British were thus kept in reserve during the First Battle of the Piave (November 1917) and only saw action from December 1917 onwards.

 Chasseurs Alpins of the 47th Division in review order at the start of 1918, following their victory at Monte Tomba.
-The division was reviewed by the King of Italy in January and March 1918.
+The division was reviewed by the king of Italy in January 1918 and again March.